Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

     - @c "right-y"
     - @c "left-y"
     - @c "top-y"
-  - @c "position": the axis position for the line.
-This can either be a numeric position or the axis label.
+  - @c "position": the axis position for the line.\n This can either be a numeric position, a date (as a string), or an axis label.
   - @c "label": the text to display on the legend referring to line.
   - @c "pen": the definition for the [pen](#pen-properties) properties.
 - @c "reference-areas": an array of reference area definitions, which contain the following properties: